 The Sol disbanded following the 2002 season, and the Connecticut Sun selected Black in the 2003 Dispersal Draft.
 She played two more years in the WNBA before retiring prior to the 2005 campaign.

 Upon her retirement, Black ranked eighth in the WNBA in career steals and 10th in total assists.

 In the third round of the 1999 WNBA Draft, Utah selected two-time ABL All-Star and All-ABL performer Adrienne Goodson.
 She posted averages of 17.5 points and 7.9 rebounds in her two-plus years in the ABL, playing for the Richmond/Philadelphia Rage and the Chicago Condors.

 Goodson played six of her seven years in the league with the Utah/San Antonio franchise, teaming with Natalie Williams to propel the Starzz up the conference standings.
-She averaged double figure in scoring in each of her first six seasons, and enjoyed her best year in 2000 when she averaged a career-high 17.2 points, grabbed 5.7 rebounds per game, and connected on 48.0 percent of her shots from the field.
+She averaged double figures in scoring in each of her first six seasons, and enjoyed her best year in 2000 when she averaged a career-high 17.2 points, grabbed 5.7 rebounds per game and connected on 48.0 percent of her shots from the field.

 In 2002, the former Old Dominion Lady Monarch was named to the WNBA All-Star Team.